bmay51213/bmay51213.github.io/_posts/2020-06-22-predictiveanalyticsr.md

 # Problem Background:

+This project is divided into two parts.
+The first part is this R-based portion for exploratory data analysis.
+The second part is a Python based portion in another post to utilize machine learning algorithms.

 Fetal heart rate monitoring as an indicator of fetal well-being can be inaccurate as predictors of a poor neonatal outcome and come with significant healthcare and medicolegal costs.
 It is the goal of this project to use a database of specific technical characteristics of fetal heart rate monitoring from the UCI machine learning database to develop a predictive model using an automated system to better identify worrisome decreases in fetal heart rate.

 The data that I will primarily use is from the University of California – Irvine Machine Learning Repository.
 The dataset can be found at the following web address: [https://archive.ics.uci.edu/ml/datasets/Cardiotocography](https://archive.ics.uci.edu/ml/datasets/Cardiotocography).

 According to the website, there were over 2000 fetal heart tracings (cardiotocograms) and interpreted by three expert obstetricians.
 Many of the measurements include the technical measurements include heart rate accelerations, decelerations, max heart rate, minimum heart rates, heart rate baseline and finally the target variable is whether the tracing was normal, suspect, or pathologic.

-This project is divided into two parts.
-The first part is this R-based portion for exploratory data analysis.
-The second part is a Python based portion in another post to utilize machine learning algorithms.
+There were two different types of target variables included in this dataset.
+There were 10 different categorical variables that when put together could be interpreted as suspect or not.
+The other target variable was a three class categorical variable describing normal, suspect, or pathologic.

+The purpose of this portion is for data exploration and analysis and insight for further model fitting and prediction.

 ## Initial Variable Description of Dataset